mebeim/aoc/2019/README.md

 different values (passed as arguments).
-The above snippet could be optimized by memorizing the `ray()` function return value for each pair of asteroids using a dictionary, but since the number of asteroids is quite small, in our case the overhead of dictionary operations would only outweight the saved computation time.
+The above snippet could be optimized by memorizing the `ray()` function return value for each pair of asteroids using a dictionary, but since the number of asteroids is quite small, in our case the overhead of dictionary operations would only outweigh the saved computation time.

 ### Part 2